artic-network/artic-ebov/pages/ebov-seq-sop.md

 29. Remove supernatant

-30. Repeat ABB wash
+30. Repeat SFB wash

-31. Spin down and remove residual ABB
+31. Spin down and remove residual SFB

-32. Add 12&micro;L ELB and resuspend by flicking
+32. Add 15&micro;L EB and resuspend by flicking

-33. Incubate at RT for <span style="color:red">5 mins</span> or <span style="color:blue">10 mins</span>
+33. Incubate at RT for 2 mins.

-34. Place on magnetic rack
+34. Place on magnetic rack.

 35. Carefully transfer solution to a clean 1.5mL Eppendorf tube.

-36. Remove 1&micro;L and assess concentration by Qubit (wait until beads have settled before measuring).
+36. Remove 1&micro;L and assess concentration by Quantus (wait until beads have settled before measuring).

-> **NOTE:** Library can be now be stored at -20oC if required, but for best results it would be best to proceed immediately to sequencing.
+> **NOTE:** Library can be now be stored at 4&deg;C if required, but for best results it would be best to proceed immediately to sequencing.

 <div class="pagebreak"> </div>

 ### Part 5: Priming and loading the SpotON flow cell

-1. Thaw the following:
+1. Thaw the following at RT before placing on ice:
-   - ABB Buffer (ABB) at RT
+   - Sequencing buffer (SQB)
-   - Library loading beads (LLB) at RT
+   - Loading beads (LB)
-   - Running Buffer with Fuel Mix (RBF) on ice
+   - Flush buffer (FLB)
+   - Flush tether (FLT)

-2. Thoroughly mix the contents of the RBF and LLB tubes by pipetting.
+2. Add 30 ul FLT to the tube of FLB and mix well.

 3. Flip back the MinION lid and slide the priming port cover clockwise so that the priming port is visible.